Digitalization, Infrastructure and Vulnerability (SAM500)

-The subject is obligatory for students at the masters degree programs in Societal Safety.
-The subject introduces important societal functions, to which critical infrastructures are part of the societal functions.
-The subject emphasizes how and why the important societal functions and critical infrastructures are vulnerable, with a special focus on digitalization.
+The course is obligatory for students at the masters degree programs in Societal Safety.
+The course introduces critical societal functions, to which critical infrastructures are part of the societal functions.
+The course emphasizes how and why the critical societal functions and infrastructures are vulnerable, with a special focus on digitalization.

 Facts